Skip to contents

 The special case of the zip argument

 The above rule for optional predictor variables applies to the zip argument as well, but with the additional reminder that there are valid zip codes that do not have an SDI score.
 This is importantly different from an invalid input for zip.
-See the details section for more information about how this is handled, but users should not expect anything to populate in the input_problems column if the zip is valid, regardless of whether that zip has an SDI score.
-As will be clear from the details section, users will be able to determine when a zip code does not have an SDI score based on the model that was used.
+See the "Details" section for more information about how this is handled, but users should not expect anything to populate in the input_problems column if the zip is valid, regardless of whether that zip has an SDI score.
+As will be clear from the "Details" section, users will be able to determine when a zip code does not have an SDI score based on the model that was used.

 Combining output into a single data frame